Image above Richard Shephard Photography

 You should allow at least 2 hours before sunset so that you can fit in those important pictures in the daylight.
 Talk to your photographer.
 They will suggest a good timeline for you to work with so you can get all the images you want.

 Visit the venue beforehand at night.
 See what the lighting and heating is like.
-Will you be able to navigate the car park at night comfortably; perhaps have night time photos taken, and will it be warm enough?
+Will you be able to navigate the car park at night comfortably; perhaps have night time photos taken, and will it be warm enough for you and your guests?

 Photography – Nellie Photography